aka-somix/eventbridge-gate/README.md

 the events you are emitting are correct, while also make sure to create correct event patterns for catching said events with a rule.

 ### The Solution
-**Events Gate** is a simple tool that allows you to hook up your event bus with a sniffer and monitor all the events passing through, so you can look at their structure and easily debug your system.
+**Eventbridge Gate** is a simple tool that allows you to hook up your event bus with a sniffer and monitor all the events passing through, so you can look at their structure and easily debug your system.

 ## Usage